wp-plugins/wp-grins-ssl/readme.txt

 == Changelog ==

-= 2.3 =
+= 3.0 =
-* Released on X MONTH 2011 by Ipstenu.
+* Released on 22 February 2012 by Ipstenu
-* PHP error fixes by Ryan Hellyer.
+* Reverted back to Alex's use of Prototype because something went funky cold medina with ajax.

 = 2.2 =
 * Released on 1 October 2011 by Ipstenu